MarbleHE/HECO/README.md

 ## Development Environemnt
 [Visual Studio Code](https://code.visualstudio.com/) is recommended.
 Remember to set the `-DMLIR_DIR=...` and `-DLLVM_EXTERNAL_LIT=..` options in "Settings &rarr; Workspace &rarr; Cmake: Configure Args".
-The [LLVM TableGen](https://marketplace.visualstudio.com/items?itemName=jakob-erzar.llvm-tablegen) plugin provides syntax highlighting for `*.td` files, which are used to define Dialects, Types, Operations and Rewrite Rules.
+The [MLIR](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) plugin provides syntax highlighting for `*.mlir` files, which are MLIR programs in textual representation and  `*.td` files, which are used to define Dialects, Types, Operations and Rewrite Rules.
-The [MLIR](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) plugin provides syntax highlighting for `*.mlir` files, which are MLIR programs in textual representation.

 ## Repository's Structure